arisGio/arisGio/README.md

 - 🔭 Working as a Front End Developer.
 - 🌱 Currently getting my hands dirty with Flutter & Dart.
 Previously used HTML5, CSS3, JS & ReactJS with Webpack as a build tool.
-- 📫 To check my ugly beard, personal details & past experience: <a href="https://www.linkedin.com/in/aris-giotis-93b890156/">my LinkedIn profile</a>
+- 📫 To find out more about me you can check: <a href="https://www.linkedin.com/in/aris-giotis-93b890156/">my LinkedIn profile</a>

 ## Thanks for passing by